prateksha/IntersectionPoints/README.md

 ## Sources
 - Introduction to Algorithms by Thomas H. Cormen, Charles E. Leiserson, Ronald L. Rivest, and Clifford Stein
-- Data Structures and Algorithms course codes

 ## Data Structures Used
-We used 2-D Array for storing [ slope, y-intecept ] input.
+We have used a 2-D Array for storing [ slope, y-intecept ] input.

 ## Example
 *Number of equations = 5*